WillMatthews/ThomsonSolve/README.md

 ### Why did you write this in Haskell?
 I was in the Haskell folder on my computer and I was too lazy to move to the python folder to start this project.
 I was also rusty in my Haskell and I needed the practise.

+### Why is your indenting so bad?
+I use a [Haskell Concealer](https://github.com/enomsg/vim-haskellConcealPlus) in vim!